 To this day, spaniels still retain their strong natural instinct for hunting which carries over into their playtime activities as well and your socks are often seen, by your Cocker, as a replacement for wildlife.

-- Dog Brain Games Training Toys: It is a unique dog sniffing training mat that allows your dog to find treats or dry foods hidden in the snuffle mat.
-It helps to train your dog's smell, consume your dog's energy and lose weight.
-Keep your dog occupied and avoid your dog being bored and engaged in destructive behavior.
+- Dog Brain Puzzle Games Training Toys: It is a unique dog sniffing training mat that allows your dog to find treats or dry foods hidden Inside the snuggle mat.
+It can also be used as a Slow Feeder to help to train dog's sense of smell, consume dog's energy and lose weight in a healthy activity.
+Keep your dog occupied and avoid dog engaging in destructive behavior.

-- Dual-use Design: The feeding mat can be folded into a bowl.
+- Dual-use Design: The sniff mat can be shrunk into a bowl.
 Dogs will like it more than ordinary food bowls!
 Because it's really full of the green tufts so there's plenty of places to hide a big handful of food.
-You can put anything in it, combine it with treats for your dog to forage.
-Lay it flat on the ground as a sniffing exercise to forage the food hidden in it and perform some mental exercises and provide stimulation at the same time.
+You can put anything in the dog treat mat.
+Lay it flat on the ground as a sniffing exercise for puppy or large dog to forage the food.
+Effectively perform some mental exercises, relieve boredom and provide stimulation at the same time.

 - QUALITY ASSURANCE: Your satisfaction is our greatest happy.
-If you have any questions about the products, please contact us in time, we will try our best to help you solve.【Please use the snuffle mat under the supervision of the pet owner.】
+If you have any questions about the sniffing mat for dogs, please contact us in time, we will try our best to help you solve.【Please use the dog treat mat under the supervision of the pet owner.】

 - Easy to clean, durable materials to safeguard your dog's health.
-Small, medium or large dogs.
-Ideal puppy toys from 8 weeks +
+For small, medium or large dogs.
+Ideal puppy toys from 8 weeks +.
+Popular as dog birthday present, dog Christmas presents & as a puppy starter kit

 - 30-day money back guarantee.
 Supervised play and timely replacement of any damaged toys is always recommended.
 Not made for aggressive chewers